KC-7/car-quiz/README.md

 - There is a header bar located at the top of the page that displays a logo, header text and score bar.

-- The score is only displayed once the quize has sorted.
+- The score is only displayed once the quiz has sorted.
 It displays the total number of correct answers, total number of questions asked and total number of questions in the quiz.

 <img style="display: inline; margin: 25px 0" src="readme-files/images/header.png" alt="Header" width="100%" height="auto" title="Header">